NeueDarshan/simple_ConTeXt/README.md

 - For placing things: `place`,  `pfig`, and `ptab`.
 - Others: `start`, `text`, `doc`, and `page`.

-Designing good, general purpose snippets is tricky: I'm sure many of these could be improved, or removed for not being useful.
-For myself, regarding the ConTeXt snippets I find that:
+Designing good, general purpose snippets is tricky.
+These are a bit of a mixed bag, about which I will say (in my opinion):

-- `start` is very useful;
-- `text` is rarely used (once per document or so), but a nice convenience;
-- I like that `math` saves me the trouble of typing in the backslash `\` and the braces `{}`, but it's a minor thing;
-- `form` (and its variations) are very convenient;
+- `form` (and its variations) are quite convenient;
-- `item` and `items` go well together;
+- `start` is frequently useful;
-- the samples are good for quickly mocking up some fake words;
+- the samples are nice for quickly mocking up some fake words;
-- I like that the table snippets remind me of the different syntaxes, because I tend to forget the exact details of all the many tables;
+- the table snippets include a reminder of the different syntaxes, which can be useful given the numerous table mechanisms that ConTeXt has;
-- I like how clever the project/module snippets are;
-- the mark-up snippets leave something to be desired;
+- the mark-up snippets leave something to be desired.

-About the MetaPost snippets: I don't write MetaPost/MetaFun that often, but when I do I find the variable declaration snippets useful (`num` and `nums`, and so on).

 ## Future Features

-A couple of features that I think would be nice to have.
+Some things that would be nice to have.
 Of course, we can go and on imagining things to add/improve.

-- Handle `$` in the same way as quotes & brackets by ST out-of-the-box, i.e. as a delimiter.
+- Handle `$` in the same way as quotes & brackets by ST, i.e. as a delimiter.
   (I think it's the only such thing for us.)
 - Make the quick setting thing smarter/more functional (i.e. add more functionality to it).
 - Set up file links to work for modules.